How to set up tracking on Ghost Newsletters

 Give a try to Ghostboard without any risk: start now your 14 days free trial without a credit card, check it out by yourself 🙂

-Happy to help you and answer any question, tweet us, or contact us in your dashboard! 👋
+Happy to help you and answer any questions, tweet us, or contact us in your dashboard! 👋